Japan: Market Profile

 Major Economic Indicators

-- Japan is Hong Kong’s third largest export market and fourth largest source of imports.
-In 2016, exports to Japan dropped 4.9% to US$15 billion and imports from Japan fell 5.2% to US$31.6 billion.
+- Japan is Hong Kong’s fourth largest export market and fourth largest source of imports.
+In the first 11 months of 2017, exports to Japan increased 10% YOY to US$15 billion and imports from Japan raised 2.4% to US$29.4 billion.

 - Hong Kong is the largest export destination for Japanese foodstuff.
-In 2016, Japan’s exports of foodstuff to Hong Kong amounted to US$1.2 billion, accounting for 25.9% of Japan’s exports under such category.
+In January-November 2017, Japan’s exports of food and live animals to Hong Kong amounted to US$996 million, accounting for over 23% of Japan’s exports under such category.

 Current Economic Situation

-Japan’s exports increased by 3.1% to US$645 billion in 2016, with the increase in US dollar terms reflecting the sharp yen appreciation (a yearly average of about 10%) despite a tumble in exports in yen terms.
-Over the same period, imports plunged by 6.5% to US$606 billion, and this led to a trade surplus of about US$39 billion.
-The US was Japan’s largest export market in that year, recording a fall of 7.1% from 2015.
-Exports to China, Japan’s second largest export market, recorded a yearly decrease of 6.5% in 2016.
+Japan’s exports grew by 8.0% YoY to US$632 billion in the first eleven months of 2017, following the rise of 3.1% in 2016.
+Over the same period, imports increased by 9.9% YoY to US$608 billion, and this led to a trade surplus of about US$24 billion.
+The US was Japan’s largest export market, recording a growth of 3.5% YoY during that period.
+Exports to China, Japan’s second largest export market, expanded by 16.5% YoY.

 Inbound tourism has been one of the bright spots for the Japanese economy in recent years, supporting local retailers, hotels and restaurants.
-In 2016, total visitor arrivals reached 24 million, a strong yearly growth of 21.8% on the heels of the impressive growth of 47.1% in 2015.
-Over 6 million inbound tourists in 2016 came from the Chinese mainland, an increase of 27.6% from the previous year.
-This was followed by tourists from Korea (5.1 million), Taiwan (4.2 million) and Hong Kong (1.8 million).
-The US was the fifth largest source, advancing 20.3% to 1.2 million in 2016.
+In 2017, total visitor arrivals reached 28.7 million, a strong yearly growth of 19.3% on the heels of the impressive growth of 21.8% in 2016.
+About 7.4 million inbound tourists in 2017 came from the Chinese mainland, an increase of 15.4% from the previous year.
+This was followed by tourists from Korea (7.1 million), Taiwan (4.6 million) and Hong Kong (2.2 million).
+The US was the fifth largest source, rising by 10.6% to 1.4 million in 2017.

 Since 2012, Japan’s government has adopted a “three arrows” strategy to reinvigorate the Japanese economy.
 The so-called “Abenomics” comprises expansionary monetary policy, flexible fiscal policy and structural reform.
 The 2020 Tokyo Olympics is considered the “fourth arrow” of Abenomics.

-In view of sluggish domestic demand and a challenging external environment, the BOJ surprisingly adopted in January 2016 a negative interest rate policy on top of quantitative and qualitative easing (QQE).
-In August 2016, Japan’s government announced a massive fiscal stimulus package of US$276 billion, including spending on infrastructure projects, low-cost loans, and cash subsidies for the poor.
+In view of sluggish domestic demand and a challenging external environment, the BOJ has adopted a negative interest rate policy since February 2016 on top of quantitative and qualitative easing (QQE).
+In September, the BOJ introduced “QQE with yield curve control” (YCC) which includes interest rates controls and a commitment to overshoot the 2% inflation target.

 To further develop inbound tourism and tap the potential of the 2020 Tokyo Olympics, the parliament passed the bill to legalise casino gambling in Japan in December 2016.